Overview of F1 CPT

 Some examples of employment where F1 CPT could be used are for internships, single-semester coops, and multi-semester coops.
 This employment could be paid or unpaid, and it could be done off-campus at a US employer's location or while working remotely for a US employer at another location.

-Now, all nonimmigrants in the US including F-1 students are required to have a social security number in order to receive income and pay taxes while working in the US.
+Nonimmigrants in the US, including F-1 students, are required to have a social security number in order to receive income and pay taxes while working in the US.